 Counter-flow heat exchangers push air flows through parallel plates arranged in a row.
 The supply air and exhaust air flow alternatively between the fins for maximum energy transfer area without actually mixing the two air flows.
 Warm air flow transfers its energy via the plate to the cold air flow resulting in the supply air being preheated during the winter months, and excess heat being rejected outside by the exhaust air during the hotter months.

 As warmer air can hold more water, and counter-flow heat exchangers recover heat but not moisture (i.e. they are HRV units), incoming air being warmed by the heat exchanger will decrease in relative humidity.
 This can lead to excessive drying of the internal environment.
-The significance of this phenomenon can be reduced slightly due to diffusion of moisture through the fins of some heat exchangers.

 The integrated controls automatically open a bypass damper around the counter-flow core during the summer months.
 This stops the preheating of incoming air to keep your property cooling down overnight.